 If you’re in the latter category, it may be that your concerns are based on some common misconceptions.
 With a sensible approach to purchase and maintenance, though, there’s no reason why you can’t enjoy living under a thatch roof.

-Peter Bray, Spencer Bray’s Managing Director, has owned a thatch property for the last fifteen years and offers this quick five point guide to being happy with thatch.
+Peter Bray, Spencer Bray’s Managing Director, has owned a thatch property for the last twenty years and offers this quick five point guide to being happy with thatch.

 First, find a good thatcher.
 They will probably be designated ‘Master Thatcher’ via one of the different associations which exist today but there’s nothing to beat local reputation.
 So, check out some work that your thatcher has carried out (you can tell more from older work rather than roofs that are just completed, which usually look fine).